brodieG/vetr/DEVNOTES.md

 ## C Notes

+### Tracebacks

+Tracebacks not set in unitizer when eval(stop()) from C, even though they are set outside of unitizer, and when calling `error` in C within unitizer.

 ### PROTECT stack and `error`

 It seems like there are no stack imbalance problems when the script finishes with errors; is this okay?